bobbydwise1/portfolio-react-week2/README.md

 ## Known Bugs

-* _This is a static layout for preparation of React state elements._
+* _Not really a bug, but React state has been inserted into the App Component for use in a future refactor._

 ## Support and contact details